 |Delta SkyMiles® Reserve Business American Express Card (Review)||$550

 There’s also a line of three consumer credit cards that are co-branded with Delta.
 The equivalent of this card is the Delta SkyMiles® Platinum American Express Card (Review).
 These cards are almost exactly the same, though some benefits are different and you can’t use the business version for balance transfers.

 American Express offers many credit and charge cards for businesses.
 Some offer points or cash back, some are designed for travelers, and some are co-branded with other airlines and hotels.

 We give the Delta SkyMiles Platinum Business card 4 out of 5 Stars because frequent Delta travelers can get some pretty good rewards and benefits.
 But you might find the annual fee to too high for the features you get, depending on how much you travel.

-Cardholders will be earn extra miles at Delta for using this card (3X), for a total of at least 8X miles per dollar.
+Cardholders will be able to earn extra miles at Delta for using this card (3X), for a total of at least 8X miles per dollar.
 At 1.25 cents per point, that’d be a cash back equivalent of 10%, which is pretty solid.
 If you can upgrade your member status to a Medallion tier you’ll be able to get an even better deal than that.

 As you can see, you’ll be able to earn a minimum of 8X miles per dollar.
 That’s because you’ll get 3X miles from this card, plus at least 5X from your member status.

 Those MQMs can be used to raise your member status, which will provide even more points per dollar (up to 11X at the most).